 - Weather client

-However, some people may not like Signal and Telegram preinstalled on their phone regardless of whether they use it.
+However, some people may not like Signal and Telegram preinstalled on their phones regardless of whether they use it.

 Since this article isn’t focused on features of /e/, let’s proceed to some security and privacy aspects.
-The /e/ Foundation promotes their same-named mobile OS as “ungoogled”, coming with “carefully selected apps”.
+The /e/ Foundation promotes its same-named mobile OS as “ungoogled,” coming with “carefully selected apps.”

 Communication with the internet